Abhiswain97/Hindi-Character-Recognition/README.md

     - Now to train the model with default params do, `python train.py`.
 You can also specify epochs and lr.
 Most important, is the `model_type`
     - To train do, `python train.py --epochs <num-epochs> --lr <learning-rate> --model_type <type-of-model>`

-    Running the app:
-    - Just so, `streamlit run app.py`